Advertisement

 “We owe much of our success to the story of The Palace as a place of myths and wonder, of luxury and royal pampering.
 Now, however, we embark on a new gourmet journey that takes dining at The Palace from a good food experience to one that is truly exceptional.
 By consulting one of the country’s most creative and applauded chefs, we finally achieve the original vision of our founder, the late Sol Kerzner, to offer a seven-star dining experience starting with breakfast fit for a king,” said Hoppé.

-Not All that is Lost has been Found
+Not All That is Lost Has Been Found

 However, the Crystal Court transformation is just the beginning of Chef Jan and The Palace’s journey together.
 Over the next 18 months, carefully curated guest experiences will be introduced alongside new seasonal menus at Tusk Bar, the Pool Deck and in-room dining.
 Therefore, the overall dining experience within The Palace will be redefined, including service, ambience and interior design aspects.